JohnFTitor/spendless/README.md

 Spendless is a Ruby on Rails application that allows users to keep track of their expenses and categories.
 Manage your own money, manage your own life

 Note: As of today, Spendless only includes a mobile version.
-Desktop version will be comming soon
+The desktop version will be coming soon

 ## Deployment